Lyrics & Transcription

 Language Support

 The language is auto-detected from the audio.
 You can override it per song from the song-list controls.
-Nightingale includes Noto Sans CJK fonts for Chinese, Japanese, and Korean lyrics.
+Nightingale includes Noto Sans CJK fonts for Chinese, Cantonese, Japanese, and Korean lyrics.

 CJK Languages